kroxylicious/kroxylicious.github.io/README.md

 ## Development

-Built with Jekyll and Bootstrap 5
+Built with Jekyll, Bootstrap 5, and Ruby 3.2

 There is a GitHub action that builds and deploys the HTML/CSS to the `gh-pages` branch on push to `main`.